VIDEO: Dogs Left Outside At Shelter During Frigid Temps

-MINNEAPOLIS (WCCO) — Sauk Rapids Police are investigating a local dog shelter after receiving reports that several animals were left outside in subzero temperatures for nearly an hour.
+MINNEAPOLIS (WCCO) — Sauk Rapids police are investigating a local dog shelter after receiving reports that several animals were left outside in subzero temperatures for nearly an hour.

 Central Minnesota Animal Care and Control (or CMACC) is privately-owned and takes in stray animals from surrounding cities and counties.
-On Tuesday, when the temperature was -31 degrees, a concerned citizen says they took a video, claiming the dogs were outside for nearly an hour.
+On Tuesday, when the temperature was 31 degrees below zero, a concerned citizen says they took a video, claiming the dogs were outside for nearly an hour.

 Leslie Parris says when she arrived at work Tuesday morning, her walk indoors was a struggle.
 So she says she couldn’t imagine what the dogs outside the animal shelter next door were going through.